 Without a doubt, the most visible division of the Sheriff's Office is the Road Patrol.
 This division is under the direct supervision of the Chief Deputy.
-He has a command staff of 2 Lieutenants and 3 Sergeants, who supervise 14 patrol Deputies.
-The Chief Deputy also supervises 3 Criminal Investigators.
+He currently has a command staff of 1 Lieutenant and 3 Sergeants, who supervise 14 patrol Deputies.
+The Chief Deputy also supervises 4 Criminal Investigators.
 The patrol has the task of enforcing state, county, and local laws throughout the county.
 They investigate both criminal and civil complaints and all types of domestic disputes.
-They respond to intrution alarms and investigate all types of vehicle accidents.
+They respond to intrusion alarms and investigate all types of vehicle accidents.
 There are 739 miles of public roadways in Orleans County.

 Patrol Services is also responsible for the service of Civil Process.
 This includes Summons' and Subpoenas, Family Court Orders, Income & Property Executions, Orders of Protection, Notices & Warrants of Eviction, etc. Civil Process Service is a constitutionally mandated responsibility of all Sheriff's Offices in New York State.